General Rules & Regulations

 Importation & Possession

-It is unlawful to import, possess or transport for the purpose of release, or to introduce or bring into this state any live wildlife of the following types without a permit from the SCDNR: a member of the family Cervidae (deer, moose, elk, etc.), bear, turkey, furbearers (fox, raccoon, opossum, muskrat, mink, skunk, coyote, otter, bobcat, weasel and beaver), a nondomestic member of the families Suidae or Tayassuidae (pigs), or Bovidae (bison, antelope, mountain goat, mountain sheep) (50-16-20).
+It is unlawful to import, possess or transport for the purpose of release, or to introduce or bring into this state any live wildlife of the following types without a permit from the SCDNR: a member of the family Cervidae (deer, moose, elk, etc.), bear, turkey, furbearers (this includes badger, beaver, bobcat, Canada lynx, coyote, fisher, any foxes, marten, mink, muskrat, nutria, opossum, any otter, raccoon, ringtail, any skunk, weasels, or wolves), a nondomestic member of the families Suidae or Tayassuidae (pigs), or Bovidae (bison, antelope, mountain goat, mountain sheep) (50-16-20).
 The importation or possession of live alligators is illegal without a permit from the Department (50-15-390).

 The importation or sale of live wolves is prohibited in South Carolina, except for exhibition or scientific purposes upon the approval of the SCDNR as provided by regulations (50-11-1765).
 It is unlawful to import coyotes.
 The possession and sale of live foxes and coyotes is restricted by law (50-11-2630).
 A person may not have a live wolf in his possession without a SCDNR permit.
 Federal law prohibits importing, exporting, selling, buying, receiving or acquiring big cats across state lines.
 For information and exceptions, contact the US Fish and Wildlife Service Southeast Region, 1875 Century Blvd., Atlanta, GA 30345.
 Prohibition of Sale, Purchase, Donation, or Transfer of Ownership Wildlife as Pets - The Department of Health and Environmental Control’s (DHEC) Rabies Control Act (47-5-50) prohibits the sale, purchase, donation, or transfer of ownership of nondomesticated carnivores (raccoons, foxes, skunks, bobcats, coyotes, wolves, wolf dogs, weasels, civet cats, spotted skunks, and lynx or the offspring born to any combinations of crossbreeding (hybrids) between these wild animals and domestic dogs or cats) to private individuals in this State.
-It is illegal to import native furbearing species into the state for any purpose except with a permit issued by the SCDNR.
 Requests for importing furbearing animals for private possession violate the spirit of the Rabies Control Act and will be denied.

 Note: The SCDNR does not advocate or encourage keeping wildlife in captivity.